 - Learning in a Digital Age - A study in OERu course creation

 Wayne Mackintosh (PhD)

 Director of the OER Foundation and UNESCO-ICDE Chair in OER at Otago Polytechnic.

 - Robin Day (PhD), Independent Chair of the Board of Directors, New Zealand

-- Wayne Mackintosh (PhD), UNESCO-COL Chair in OER, Otago Polytechnic, New Zealand.
+- Wayne Mackintosh (PhD), UNESCO-ICDE Chair in OER, Otago Polytechnic, New Zealand.

 - Jim Taylor (PhD), Emeritus Professor, University of Southern Queensland, Australia